Activities of Co-Founding Directors

 "Honest to God: Confession and Desire," Professor Papanikolaou will be the guest speaker at the Orthodoxy on Tap Series!
 Sponsored by Greek Orthodox Metropolis of Boston and St. George Antiochian Church of Boston on February 28, 2013.

-"Pope Benedict: His Resignation and the Impact," Professor Demacopoulos is interviewed on ABC World News on February 28, 2013.
+"Pope Benedict: His Resignation and the Impact," Professor Demacopoulos will be interviewed on ABC World News on February 28, 2013.

 Professor Demacopoulos will be the guest speaker at St. George Greek Orthodox Cathedral in Hartford, CT as part of the James C. Rouman Lecture Series on February 17, 2013.